 Below are just some of the great things to do in DC during your stay.

 Although not part of the Smithsonian, the National Gallery of Art (East and West wings) is another can't miss, free attraction, with one of the world's most extensive collections of modern and classical art.
-The Newseum (fee charged) and the International Spy Museum (fee charged) are also popular choices.
+The International Spy Museum (fee charged) is also a popular choice.

 In good weather, visits to the Lincoln Memorial, the Jefferson Memorial, the World War II Memorial, the Martin Luther King, Jr. Memorial, the FranklinD.
 Roosevelt Memorial, the Vietnam Veterans Memorial, and Arlington Cemetery are recommended.
 The National 9/11 Pentagon Memorial is open 24 hours a day, seven days a week, and can be accessed via Metro from the Pentagon station.